RCasatta/nexus_relay/README.md

 ### Version

-Only 0 for now, may be increased for future updates
+Only 0 for now.
+The implementation strictly enforces this value and will reject messages with any other version.

 ### Random ID

 The response from the server will include this same ID in the reply for linking request and response if they interleaves.
-Can be length from 0 to 10 chars
+It's a number up to 2^64.

 ### Length